megasnort/rss_enterprise/README.md

 Walk through the news items with the arrow keys or mouse.
 Press ENTER to open the link in your default browser.
 Once you view a specific item, it will not reappear in the list ever again.

+## Setup

+Once you started the application the first time, in `~/.rss_enterprise/feeds.txt` you will find some default feeds.
+Replace them, or add feeds of your liking.
+For now you need to ~~restart~~ re-engage RSS Enterprise to reload your feeds.

 ## Roadmap